Skip to content

 What needs rework:

-• Accelerator storefronts — JSP-based templates don’t carry over to the Composable Storefront.
-You’re rebuilding the frontend in Angular
+• Accelerator storefronts: JSP-based templates don’t carry over to the Composable Storefront.
+You’re rebuilding the frontend in Angular.
+This is typically the biggest piece of work.
+And it’s the part most people underestimate.

-• Custom infrastructure scripts — server provisioning, deployment scripts, and monitoring configs are replaced by Cloud Portal
+• Custom infrastructure scripts: server provisioning, deployment scripts, monitoring configs get replaced by Cloud Portal

 Typical migration timeline: 3-6 months for straightforward setups, 6-12 months for complex customisations.
 The 90-day migration playbook covers the accelerated approach.
 For common pitfalls, see our 5 migration mistakes guide.